huggingface/blog/st-inference-api.md

 !git clone https://huggingface.co/datasets/ITESM/embedded_faqs_medicare
 ```

 Now let's host our embedding.
 See the 🤗Datasets documentation for more information on [how to prepare your files](https://huggingface.co/docs/datasets/share#prepare-your-files).
 First, we convert our embeddings from a Pandas `DataFrame` to a CSV.
 You can save your dataset in any way you prefer, e.g., zip or pickle; you don't need to use Pandas or CSV.
 Since our embeddings file is not large, we can store it in a CSV, which is easily inferred by the `datasets.load_dataset()` function (see the [Datasets documentation](https://huggingface.co/docs/datasets/about_dataset_load#build-and-load)), i.e., we don't need to create a loading script.
-We will save the embeddings inside our repository `embedded_faqs_medicare`.
+We will save the embeddings inside our repository `ITESM/embedded_faqs_medicare`.

 ```py
 embeddings.to_csv("embedded_faqs_medicare/embeddings.csv", index=False)